-Whether it’s suppliers unable to fulfil orders, closing physical stores, massive swings in demand or any combination of the three, many merchants are doing it tough right now.
+Whether it’s suppliers unable to fulfill orders, closing physical stores, massive swings in demand, or any combination of the three, many merchants are doing it tough right now.

 As you’re facing your own unique set of challenges, you’re probably also trying harder than ever to provide a good, reliable customer experience.

 Email marketing is probably the last thing on your mind right now, and that’s understandable.

 But while you might not have time to keep getting newsletters out, email marketing is a powerful tool that you can use to help maintain a consistent, positive experience for your customers.